dyne/Milan-pilot/README.md

 # Milan-pilot
 Repository for the models and software developed for the Milan pilot

+* This is repo is configured to work on the Telegram bot: https://t.me/DyneMilanPilotBot

 # License Note
 From Reflow's Consortium Agreement, Art.
 9.2.8: